On the total volume of the double hyperbolic space: A volume on

-\begin{remark} Unlike convex polytopes in $M^n$ or polytopes in $\mathbb{DH}^n$, a polytope $G$ in $\partial\mathbb{H}^n$ may not be formed by a \emph{unique} minimal set of half-spaces.
-It may also contain \emph{missing faces}, which happens when a half-space in $\partial\mathbb{H}^n$ is needed for the formation of $G$, but the boundary of the half-space may not contain any points on the boundary of $G$.
-For example in $\partial\mathbb{H}^3$ (topologically a 2-sphere), the intersection of \emph{three} properly chosen half-spaces may contain two \emph{simplicial} components $G_1$ and $G_2$ (like in $\mathbb{DH}^2$ the intersection of three half-spaces may contain a pair of simplices in $\mathbb{H}^2$ and $\mathbb{H}^2_{-}$ respectively).
-But in order to make $G_1$ itself a polytope in $\partial\mathbb{H}^3$, a \emph{fourth} half-space, whose choice is not unique, has to be added to separate $G_1$ and $G_2$.
-While $G_1$ only has three visible sides, it is formed by at least four half-spaces, with the boundary of the fourth half-space appears to be ``missing'' from the boundary of $G_1$.
-Another way to view this property is to treat a polytope $G$ in $\partial\mathbb{H}^n$ as a restriction of a polytope $P$ in $\mathbb{DH}^n$ to $\partial\mathbb{H}^n$, with some facets of $P$ not intersecting with $\partial\mathbb{H}^n$. \end{remark}
+\begin{remark} We remark that unlike the polytopes in $M^n$ or $\mathbb{DH}^n$, a polytope $G$ in $\partial\mathbb{H}^n$ may not be formed by a \emph{unique} minimal set of half-spaces.
+For example in $\partial\mathbb{H}^3$ (a 2-sphere), the intersection of \emph{three} properly chosen half-spaces may contain two \emph{simplicial} components $G$ and $F$ (like in $\mathbb{DH}^2$ the intersection of three half-spaces may contain a pair of simplices in $\mathbb{H}^2$ and $\mathbb{H}^2_{-}$ respectively).
+But in order to make $G$ itself a polytope in $\partial\mathbb{H}^3$, a \emph{fourth} half-space, whose choice is not unique, has to be added to separate $G$ and $F$.
+So while $G$ only has three visible sides, it is formed by a set of at least four half-spaces in $\partial\mathbb{H}^3$ whose choice is not unique.
+See Figure~\ref{figure_fourth_sphere}. \end{remark}

-\begin{remark} Recall that a polytope in $\mathbb{DH}^n$ may have up to two connected components.
-But a polytope in $\partial\mathbb{H}^n$ may contain an arbitrary number of connected components.
-One simple example is in $\partial\mathbb{H}^2$ (or $\mathbb{S}^1$), by removing $k$ non-overlapping line segments, the remaining $k$ non-overlapping line segments form a 1-dimensional polytope in $\partial\mathbb{H}^2$.
-Another example is in $\partial\mathbb{H}^3$ (or $\mathbb{S}^2$), fix a great circle $C$ as the ``equator'' that separates the sphere into the upper and lower hemispheres.
-First remove $k$ small non-overlapping disks (all intersect with $C$) from $\mathbb{S}^2$, and next remove two big disks that are just a little smaller than the upper and lower hemispheres respectively but both intersect with the original $k$ small disks, then the remaining part is a 2-dimensional polytope in $\partial\mathbb{H}^3$ that has $k$ connected components. \end{remark}